artalar/reatom/packages/core/README.md

 import { createAtom } from '@reatom/core'

 const inputAtom = createAtom(
-  // Plain function in dependencies converting to action creators,
+  // Plain function in dependencies are used as mappers
+  // (calls to convert AC arguments to action payload)
+  // for action creators (AC) with same names,
   // which you may handle in the reducer
   { change: (text: string) => text },
   // Reducer is a function which recall on every related dispatch.